 Practice makes perfect, and this is especially true when it comes to plastic surgery.

-“Your surgeon doesn’t have to perform a specific procedure every day, but it should be at least several times a month to maintain proficiency,” Dr. Wong said.
+“Your surgeon doesn’t have to perform a specific procedure every day, but it should be at least several times a month to maintain proficiency,” Wong explains.
 “They should also enjoy doing the surgery.
 I don’t do noses because I enjoy other kinds of surgery more.”

 5. How skilled is the support team?